Proactively Addressing End-User Technical Issues with Zoom Troubleshooting

 Be aware if end users are on Macs: an additional setting may need to be configured in order to allow screensharing.
 Specifically, Mac OS 10.15 Catalina prevents screensharing unless screen recording is enabled.
 To modify the setting, go to “System Preferences,” then “Security & Privacy.”
 Select “Privacy” and find “Screen Recording.”
 From there, check the box for “zoom.us.”

 For the true mobile-first worker, IOS screensharing is a uniquely helpful feature.
 Assuming the Zoom app is up to date and plugins are installed, screensharing is remarkably simple.
 Users press the share content button, select “Screen” as the content, and “Start Broadcast.”
 To stop, a user can either navigate back to the Zoom app or click on the red bar at the top of the screen.

 Network-Related Zoom Audio Issues

 Just like other Cloud UC platforms, Zoom is highly dependent on a properly deployed and configured network.
-Excellent service availability doesn’t matter if that last mile of connectivity is poor.
+Excellent service availability doesn’t matter if that last mile of connectivity is poor, adding another wrinkle to Zoom troubleshooting.
 This can prove especially true for a wireless, rather than wired connection.
 Jitter, latency, and packet loss are common symptoms of a poor connection, leaving users complaining of delays or breaks in the audio and video.